getsentry/sentry.engineering/data/blog/lost-in-the-haystack.md

 99.990%         0.009 sec.
 ```

-A 5x throughput improvement and our _P99.99 lateny_ matches our _P0 latency_ on the non-indexed query.
-It's amazing what a well-placed index can do!
+A 5x throughput improvement and our p99.99 latency _matches our p0 latency_ on the non-indexed query.
+At least, it does in our testing dataset.
+Testing against production data in this way is much more difficult and not likely something people want me doing.
+But we can feel some sense of certainty that we're on the right track.

 ### Parting Thoughts

 Hopefully you enjoyed this post.
 ClickHouse is a really interesting piece of technology and well worth your time to learn if you've not looked at it before.

+Let's recap what we did:

+1. We added indexes where appropriate.
+2. We encoded our columns where appropriate.
+3. We bounded our memory usage to a multiple of the number of aggregation keys.
+4. We capped the number of aggregation keys that we hold in memory.
+5. We learned how to use the utilities ClickHouse provides to validate our assumptions.

+Thanks for reading!